 I have to admit it.
 I have been a bit of a late bloomer when it came to money mindset.
 You see, there was not much money around in my family when I was growing up, technically, we weren’t poor, we were just an average family surviving with my father’s excellent money management skills.

-I grew up hearing stories from my dad around how poor his family was growing up.
+I grew up hearing stories from my dad about how poor his family was growing up.
 How they suffered, how they couldn’t afford to all go to school, so he (my dad) had to see himself through school and spent his early years as a graduate working to give his siblings the opportunity to have an education.

-I was bought up to believe “money doesn’t grow on trees”, “it takes hard work to make money,” “money is hard to come by,” “money should not be spent on anything other than books and school (the very thing that is guaranteed to give you a good future),” “spending money on yourself, to acquire things like clothing, etc were a waste of resources…” alongside other beliefs around money such as “rich people are bad people,” “a Christian is not supposed to be rich or have money, they’ll sin…” “money is the root of evil” etc.
+I was brought up to believe “money doesn’t grow on trees”, “it takes hard work to make money,” “money is hard to come by,” and “money should not be spent on anything other than books and school (the very thing that is guaranteed to give you a good future),” “spending money on yourself, to acquire things like clothing, etc were a waste of resources…” alongside other beliefs around money such as “rich people are bad people,” “a Christian is not supposed to be rich or have money, they’ll sin…” “money is the root of evil” etc.

-Even though my father obeyed without fail all the personal finance rules: spend less than you earn, save for the rainy day, save for retirement, have a budget, keep record of your expenses etc and tried to be there for us as often as he could, this beliefs and messages of: “there is never enough,” “there is never going to be enough,” “we can’t have the things we want,” “we have to sacrifice certain wants and desires..” “someday we’re going to run out of money and be without help…” etc where subtly communicated to me.
+Even though my father obeyed without fail all the personal finance rules: spend less than you earn, save for the rainy day, save for retirement, have a budget, keep a record of your expenses, etc, and tried to be there for us as often as he could, this beliefs and messages of: “there is never enough,” “there is never going to be enough,” “we can’t have the things we want,” “we have to sacrifice certain wants and desires..” “someday we’re going to run out of money and be without help…” etc where subtly communicated to me.

-I thought I had turned out fine, until I started my business and began to handle money myself.
+I thought I had turned out fine until I started my business and began to handle money myself.

 Then I began to see myself replaying those thoughts and beliefs I heard growing up.
-I refused to spend on myself or business because I believed that spending on myself (even my personal growth) was a waste of resources and that I was going to run out of money and become poor.
+I refused to spend on myself or my business because I believed that spending on myself (even my personal growth) was a waste of resources and that I was going to run out of money and become poor.